Taipods/SeeQL/developerGuide.md

 2. Run npm install sqlite3
 3. Run npm run compile
 4. Run npm run test
+5. Once done, developing or adding anything new, press f5 and run vscode extension debugger
+6. Run any commands labeled with SeeQL: within the debugger command line to test

 ### How to add new tests
 Prerequisites: